Hungarian nokedli dumplings are a classic, simple noodle-style side dish similar to pasta that is delicious, quick, easy and cheap to make.

 Does the size of the nokedli maker matter?

-Trust me, I have been there are bought that t-shirt!
+Trust me, I have been there and bought that t-shirt!

 Can I make them in advance?

-Yes, but they do have a tendency to become more gloopy and stick together though.
-You can loosen then up by dropping them in boiling water or coating in oil, I prefer the former approach.
+Yes, but they do have a tendency to become more gloopy and stick together, though.
+You can loosen them up by dropping them in boiling water or coating them in oil.
+I prefer the former approach.

 Serving Suggestions